 IC 101 feels nice in hand.
 It’s incredibly light and fits comfortably in a jacket pocket.
 The camera features a lens cover slider, protecting the tiny piece of plastic that focuses light onto a slither of film, imperfectly.

 Mine came in a golden tint (also available in black).
-Remarkably, IC 101 a well-designed gadget; only the viewfinder taking away from its sleek curves.
+Remarkably, IC 101 is a well-designed gadget; only the viewfinder takes away from its sleek curves.
 Had the camera had better optics, variable shutter, and aperture, it would pass for a decent shooter.
 Unfortunately, that isn’t the case.